OlusegunAdeyemo/OlusegunAdeyemo/README.md

 - 👋 Hi, I’m @OlusegunAdeyemo
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m Cybersecurity Analyst - Entry level
-- 🌱 I’m currently learning Cyber Security wit ISC2-CC
+- 🌱 I am Certified Cybersecurity ISC2-CC
-- 💞️ I’m looking to collaborate Cybersucurity
+- 💞️ I’m Open to collaborate Cybersucurity and hands-on training
 - 📫 How to reach me +2348038686452 and oluseguna.adeyemo2004@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: Olusegun is a professional with about 18 years work experience and a strong background in different organizations, government establishment and partnership.
 He has a vast understanding of managed services, vendors’ coordination, consultancy and Engineering project management.
 He’s an excellent team player, highly dynamic, career motivated and result-oriented individual with outstanding creative and analytical mind.